nobrainghost/website-maintenance-page/README.md

 - A countdown timer
 - A Julia fractal background

-All files are bundled into one for an extremely simplified, one-click deploy.
+All files are bundled into one index.html for an extremely simplified, one-click deploy as a static page.

 ## Features
 - **Responsive Design**: Works seamlessly on all devices.